tankche1/compsci682-fa20.github.io/notes/colab-tutorial.md

   <img src='/assets/colab-tutorial/gpu.png'>
 </div>

-You can check your gpu status by typing (+code) !nvidia-smi and running it:
+You can check your gpu status by adding a new cell by clicking the +code button at the top, typing !nvidia-smi into it and then running it:
 <div class='fig figcenter'>
   <img src='/assets/colab-tutorial/check.png'>
 </div>

-In order to load data, you need to mount your google drive using following command.
+In order to load data, you need to mount your Google Drive using following command.
 Note that you need to do this evertime you open a .ipynb file with colab.
 ```
 import os
 print(os.getcwd())